 Periodically, someone will make a push to require some sort of official regulation and licensing for martial arts instructors.
-This latest story from the UK recently came to my attention: Martial arts knife teaching 'should face better controls'
+This story from the UK came to my attention: Martial arts knife teaching 'should face better controls'

 The reasoning is usually all about making sure that martial arts instructors are teaching authentic material safely and to assure the public that their teacher is certified and background checked.

-I empathize with this.
+I empathize with this idea.

 There are certainly too many people teaching bad and dangerous information to people who don't know any better.
 There is certainly nothing to stop anyone from offering martial arts training with literally zero training and I don't like that at all.